ADI training scams are something that, sadly, I hear about all the time.

-There are many great, hard working trainers and companies out there who do all they can to train you to be successful as a driving instructor.
-Unfortunately there are also cowboy companies who just want your cash and couldn’t care less about what happens to you.
+There are many great trainers and companies out there who will train you to be successful as a driving instructor.
+Unfortunately, there are also cowboy companies who just want your cash and couldn’t care less about what happens to you.

-None of these points are about any specific school, they are general points to watch out for whoever you choose to train with.
+None of these points is about any specific school, they are general points to watch out for whoever you choose to train with.